Sara01-s/CoordList/README.md

 Change the name of a previously saved coord without losing the original coordinates.
 ### /coordlist remove <coord name>
 Remove a coord from your list.
+### /coordlist clear
+Deletes all your saved coords.
+Shows a confirmation prompt before doing it.
 ### /coordlist track <coord name>
 Start tracking a saved coord until reached or canceled.
 ### /coordlist track [x] [y] [z]